kdeath83/ai-governance-apra/README.md

 ---

-**Built with ❤️ for Australian financial services compliance teams.**
+**Built with ❤️ for Australian AREs.**

-*"Governance doesn't have to cost the earth."*
+*"Governance doesn't have to be complicated and cost the earth."*